 Your GP can tell if your nose is broken by assessing your symptoms and gently examining your nose.
+They may press on the outside of your nose and surrounding areas of the nose, your GP may also look inside your nasal passage during your appointment.
 They'll usually only arrange for an X-ray if they suspect you’ve injured other parts of your face.

 If your GP thinks you may need treatment to straighten your nose, they may refer you to a specialist in ear, nose and throat surgery.

 A broken nose should feel a bit better in about three days.
 Things you can do to help include: